crowdsecurity/crowdsec/tests/README.md

 The above is better explained in the bats-core tutorial.
 If you have not read it yet, now is a good time.

+For convenience, the `rune` function is an alias for `run --separate-stderr`, which can be used in most cases.
+For example, you don't want extraneous log messages in the way when you check the output of a command.

 The `$output` variable gets special treatment with the [bats-support](https://github.com/bats-core/bats-support) and [bats-assert][https://github.com/bats-core/bats-assert) plugins and can be